LoginRadius/docs/content/guide/drupal/index.md

 ![alt_text](images/drupalauthentication.png "image_tooltip")

 You can select applicable email templates.
-The templates can be added/modified in **LoginRadius Dashboard(https://dashboard.loginradius.com/)**, which will be displayed in the drupal admin authentication page.
+The templates can be added/modified in <a href="https://dashboard.loginradius.com/" target="_blank">**LoginRadius Dashboard(https://dashboard.loginradius.com/)**</a>, which will be displayed in the drupal admin authentication page.

 ![alt_text](images/drupalverification.png "image_tooltip")